LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Introduction

-In recent years, learned indices, which utilize machine learning (ML) models to predict the data position directly, have paved the way to efficient search with a succinct data structure~\cite{kraska2018case, sun2023learned}.
-Subsequently, various learned indices over spatial data are proposed to support two-dimensional spatial data access~\cite{li2020lisa, liu2023efficiently, al2024survey, sheng2023wisk, li2024survey}, reducing the search time from $O(\log{N})$ to $O(1)$ given $N$ spatial objects.
-At a high level, a learned index can be seen as a function which is able to map the key (e.g., spatial coordinates in our work) to the position of underlying data directly with a pre-defined error bound, as illustrated in Figure~\ref{fig:learned-index-illustration}.
-However, to the best of our knowledge, there is no any big spatial system that is integrated with learned index.
+In recent years, learned indices, which utilize machine learning models to predict the data position directly, have paved the way to efficient search with a succinct data structure~\cite{kraska2018case, sun2023learned}.
+In spatial scenarios, existing studies have proposed various methods based on space-filling curves, sorting mapping, and multi-dimensional distribution learning~\cite{li2020lisa, liu2023efficiently, almamun2024survey, sheng2023wisk, li2024survey}, and these methods can significantly reduce local search overhead in practice.
+Simply put, a learned index can be seen as a function which is able to map the key (e.g., spatial coordinates in our work) to the position of underlying data directly with a pre-defined error bound.
+However, most existing learned spatial index studies, such as LISA~\cite{li2020lisa}, RM-SI~\cite{qi2020effectively}, PLATON~\cite{yang2023platon}, and WISK~\cite{sheng2023wisk}, are primarily designed for standalone or centralized settings.
+Recent work such as SOLAR has started to explore learning-based optimization for distributed spatial joins~\cite{liu2025solar}, but lightweight learned local indexing for general distributed spatial queries remains relatively underexplored.

-There are several key challenges to design learned spatial indices for distributed analytics.
-Firstly, training a machine learning model to achieve high-quality predictions is no trivial task, as it often involves a time-consuming training process, especially when dealing with large-scale datasets (\textbf{C1}).
-Secondly, most model-based learned index methods are not compatible with existing query paradigms, necessitating significant refactoring efforts (\textbf{C2}).
-Last but not the least, existing learned index methods support only a limited range of spatial queries, restricting their applicability in diverse real-world scenarios (\textbf{C3}).
-To bridge the gap mentioned above, we present a \underline{L}ightweight d\underline{i}stributed \underline{L}earned \underline{I}ndex for big \underline{S}patial data systems, dubbed as {\sysname}.
-Specifically, In order to address those challenges, several novel techniques in terms of distributed learned spatial index are developed in this paper: